CV GIANCARLODINARDO.6@GMAIL.COM

 +22%

-Average order value on identity buyer segment
+Average order value, identity buyer

 2.4x